-Their ideas, which were on show at London Design Festival 2018, range from innovative new drinking water infrastructure solutions, through to striking campaign ideas designed to ignite a behavioural shift away from single-use plastic water bottles.
-The ideas aim to help transport hubs, hotels, college campuses and pedestrian zones, as well as big events like open-air concerts and sporting events, go plastic-bottled water free.
+Their ideas, which were on show at London Design Festival 2018, ranged from innovative new drinking water infrastructure solutions, through to striking campaign ideas designed to ignite a behavioural shift away from single-use plastic water bottles.
+The ideas aimed to help transport hubs, hotels, college campuses and pedestrian zones, as well as big events like open-air concerts and sporting events, go plastic bottled water free.

 Over the summer of 2018, #OneLess tasked a group of designers and innovators with imagining how London can become free of plastic bottled water and embrace refilling instead.
 The creatives worked alongside innovation and plastic experts, responding to a set of challenges put forward by venues, retailers, events and places in London, which are struggling to go plastic-bottled water free.

 Increased use of publicly available drinking water will deliver substantial positive impact on the health of the ocean.
 Yet numerous technical, practical and psychological barriers make widespread adoption of a fountain culture challenging.

 Using the emotional narrative of water and the ocean, we propose a joined-up digital and physical infrastructure solution for London - the ‘London wave’.

 Our interventions consider the user experience, accessibility, community engagement, inclusivity, design and material.
 They utilise existing infrastructure, including decommissioned fountains, in conjunction with new, iconic fountains.
 They seek to break down cultural barriers and ensure fountain use becomes embedded in London’s culture.

 Water monsters are mobile drinking fountains designed for a range of urban venues and outdoor environments.
 They are an immediate and economical alternative to the installation of costly stationary fountains.